cy6erskunk/q-n-a/docs/Organisational-rules.md

 The competition begins with a round of pools of 3 and 4 teams -established according to o.103 c) - and followed by a direct elimination phase according to o.103 7.

-Particular cases depending on the number of teams: October 2024
+Particular cases depending on the number of teams:

-45

-FIE

 • only 1 team: the organisers must inform all nations that there will be no competition at that weapon.